 Step #2 - Choosing the Right G.I.
 Bill

 Our goal in the benefits area is to provide exemplary assistance and supportive services to veterans and military family members enrolled at MTSU.
 This area specifically, assists veterans and eligible dependents in requesting educational assistance from the Department of Veterans Affairs.
-Any further questions can be directed to Ray Howell or Shannon Brown at the MTSU Veterans and Military Family Center (Daniels Center) located in the Keathley University Center (KUC) Building, Room 124.
+Any further questions can be directed to Ray Howell or Shannon Brown at the Charlie and Hazel Daniels Veterans and Military Family Center (Daniels Center) located in the Keathley University Center (KUC) Building, Room 124.

 Your first step is to determine the G.I.
 Benefit(s) that you qualify for and that are best suited for your needs.
 Start by completing the What Benefit is Best for Me? tutorial, then apply online for your G.I.
 Bill benefits.
 If you don't have the capability to apply online, you can call 1-888-GI BILL-1 (1-888-442-4551) to have a form mailed to you.
 Other import student-veteran information includes:

 - Eligibility and GI Bill Information